* FTSE 100 up 1.6 pct, rising for second consecutive day

 * Vodafone adds most points to FTSE, AstraZeneca biggest drag

-* FTSE still down around 3 percent in 2014
+* FTSE still down around 3 percent since in 2014

 By Tricia Wright

-LONDON, Feb 6 (Reuters) - Britain’s top equity index rose for a second straight day on Thursday, led by strong gains from heavyweight telecoms group which helped the market recover its poise after a recent five-day losing streak.
+LONDON, Feb 6 (Reuters) - Britain’s top equity index rose for a second straight day on Thursday, led by strong gains from heavyweight telecoms group which helped the market recover its poise after recent hefty falls.

 Investors had been unnerved by signs of slower Chinese growth and the withdrawal of U.S. monetary stimulus, concerns that spread from emerging markets to the world’s big stock markets.